michalroj/html_css_toc/README.md

 # Table of Contents (ToC) in raw CSS and HTML (print layout)

-This project gives an instruction how to achive the following effect with HTML/CSS in print layout (@media print):
+This project provides instructions on how to achieve the following effect with HTML/CSS in a print layout (@media print):

+---

 ![One ToC entry](toc-one-entry-example.png)

+---

-In a verbal form: each table of contents entry contains a dotted space where the contents' section is linked with the page number.
+In verbal form: each table of contents entry contains a dotted line connecting the section title to its corresponding page number.

 ## Introduction